Facebook has announced the birth of Libra, a cryptocurrency that adds more weight to the ambitions to dominate communication and global business.

 Zuckerberg no longer has a simple company.

 The Facebook CEO is really building a nation with a people, a currency and a territory distributed all over the planet.
 A nation with a private state.
-The name used for cryptocurrency also makes us think: the Libra was the unit of measurement from which money was derived in the ancient Roman Empire.
-From Charlemagne onwards he identified the real currency.
+The name used for cryptocurrency is also thought-provoking: Libra was the unit of measurement from which money was derived in the ancient Roman Empire.
+From Charlemagne onwards he identified the actual currency.

-There is only one underlying problem in this nation.
-It is a nation controlled by a few, with mechanisms more similar to a dictatorship than to a democracy.
+There is just one underlying problem in this nation.
+It is a nation controlled by a few, with mechanisms more similar to a dictatorship than a democracy.
 A dictatorship already financially stronger than many countries.

-In a situation already made quite confused by global financial crises always around the corner and information perpetually in a crisis of credibility, the company must make an effort to evaluate.
+In a picture already made very confusing by global financial crises always around the corner and information perpetually in crisis of credibility, society must make an effort to evaluate.

 He must carefully and intelligently evaluate the potentially devastating consequences of operations like this.